WICG/datacue/explainer.md

 During a live media presentation, dynamic and unpredictable events may occur which cause temporary suspension of the media presentation.
 During that suspension interval, auxiliary content such as the presentation of UI controls and media files, may be unavailable.
 Depending on the specific user engagement (or not) with the UI controls and the time at which any such engagement occurs, specific web resources may be rendered at defined times in a synchronized manner.
 For example, a multimedia A/V clip along with subtitles corresponding to an advertisement, and which were previously downloaded and cached by the UA, are played out.

-## In-band event processing
+## In-band timed metadata processing

-The exact set of in-band media timed events that we would aim to support is to be decided.
+The exact set of in-band timed metadata formats that we would aim to support is to be decided.
 MPEG DASH MPD and `emsg` events are a requirement, due to their inclusion in MPEG CMAF.
-We expect to discuss which other events to standardise as part of the incubation work.
+We expect to discuss which other events to standardise, particularly HLS timed metadata, as part of the incubation work.

-We anticipate specifying the handling of in-band events in a separate set of specifications, following a registry approach with one specification per media format that describes the event details for that format, similar to the [Media Source Extensions Byte Stream Format Registry](https://www.w3.org/TR/mse-byte-stream-format-registry/).
+In addition to specifying a new `DataCue` API, we anticipate specifying the handling of in-band timed metadata in a separate set of specifications, following a registry approach with one specification per media format that describes the timed metadata details for that format, similar to the [Media Source Extensions Byte Stream Format Registry](https://www.w3.org/TR/mse-byte-stream-format-registry/).
 Another approach could be to update [Sourcing In-band Media Resource Tracks from Media Containers into HTML](https://dev.w3.org/html5/html-sourcing-inband-tracks/), either in its current form as a single document, or splitting it by media format and adding a registry.

 ## Proposed API and example code